145cm In Feet And Inches

 Q1: Why are there two different systems of measurement?

 The metric and imperial systems have different historical origins and evolved independently.
-The metric system, based on a decimal system, is considered more logical and easier to use for scientific and international purposes.
+And the metric system, based on a decimal system, is considered more logical and easier to use for scientific and international purposes.
 The imperial system, with its varied units and less intuitive relationships, is deeply rooted in historical practices and remains prevalent in certain countries.

 Q2: Is the conversion factor of 2.54 cm/in exact?